FAQs about our dock ladders

 Q) Is it Hard to Install?

-A) No, it requires only 4 bolts, washers, and locknuts to attach it.
-Any handy person can install these swimming ladders with the use of common tools and a drill.
+A) No. It only takes four bolts, washers, and locknuts to secure it.
+Any handy person with essential tools and a drill can install these swimming ladders.

 Q) The Holes on the Flip-out Brackets Look Too Small – Should I Enlarge Them & Use Larger Bolts?